antarapal235/titan-o6-rospy-teleop/README.md

 		If modules turns red, power cycling the robot should fix this Leg bending inward - If you see a leg bending inward under the center body, try to support the robot best you can and M stop.
 This position can easily cause the leg to snap

+## How it works

+Titan 6's software consists of 1) the eigenbot submodule and 2) the pycon submodule.

+### Description of files

+1) runPyCon.sh - script that zeroes all of Titan 6's joints (output in tmux window)

+2) zeroJoints - bashcript to zero joints

+#### Eigenbot Submodule ####

+Make sure to switch branch to Titan.

+1) eigenbot/eigenbot_driver/launch - contains launch files

+	-eigen_driver.launch
+	-titan_driver.launch - starts 3 nodes for joint control in Titan 6

+#### Pycon Submodule ####

+1) HRDF - boilerplate data for Titan 6

+2) logs - numerical data

+3) Params - parameters referenced when loading gate or hexapod object

+	- bot_params.txt - addresses of all Titan 6's modules

+	- gait_params.txt - dictates how Titan 6 walks and stands

+4) rosbags - contains rosbag files

+5) gait.py - helper class for titan.py to store and execute gaits

+	- var inc_per = number of increments within 1 step

+	- def comStand = function that commands robot to stand up

+	- def comSit = function that commands robot to sit

+	- def smoothSlide = creates points in robots trajectory

+	- def hebiTraj = hebi trajectory

+	- def xyz2t = calculates angle of arm

+	- def manStep = activates manual mode where individual pairs of legs can be moved

+6) hexapod.py - helper class for titan.py for calculating hexapod kinematics, 'step' behavior, and I/O with robot or simulation

+	- def incGait = increments the active gait

+	- def check_coll = shows whether or not robot collides (will be replaced in near future)

+	- pubCommands = publishes joint angle commands (to /titan/joint/cmd) as stored in hexapod's [pos]

+7) titan.py - main controller node

+8) joy_reader.py - helper class for titan.py to handle joystick inputs

+9) script_joy.py - node for publishing a scripted series of commands on the /joy channel and replaces use of a physical joystick as an input to titan.py

+10) sim_link.py - node which echos communications to give the gazebo simulator the same rostopic interface as eigenbot_driver

+11) visual_bot.py - visualization node for sending joint command and feedback states as Markers to be Visualized in rviz (haven’t been used since teleop)

+#### TitanBase ####

+Will be used for demos.